How to Survive and Thrive in Your New Project Management Job

 new project management job

-As a millennial who graduated from university in 2010 at the height of an economic crisis, I’ve switched between jobs and between roles in the same organization a few times in recent years.
+As a millennial who graduated from university in 2010 at the height of an economic crisis, I’ve switched between jobs and roles within organizations multiple times.

-No matter how much I pretended I was calm and collected, I was pretty terrified and overwhelmed every time.
-There is just so much ‘newness’ to contend with – the commute, your colleagues, lunch habits, what to wear, the job itself, clients, the industry.
+No matter how much I pretended to be calm and collected, I was pretty terrified and overwhelmed every time.
+There is just so much ‘newness’ to contend with – the commute, your colleagues, lunch habits, what to wear, the job itself, clients, and the industry.

 Preparing for Your First Day